 The focus of the Bert Update is for the search engines to understanding natural language search queries.
 In particular, Google wants to recognize the nuances of human language.

 This update was created is in response to Google's intention to allows users to use Google Search by speaking your question on a mobile phone, then the voice activated software responding to your query.

-Google says the BERT update, which impacts about 10% of search queries, is designed to improve search results and improve the user experience.
+Google says the BERT update (Bidirectional Encoder Representations from Transformers), which impacts about 10% of search queries, is designed to improve search results and improve the user experience.